avalanche-strategy/D2D/README.md

     - `transcript`: The full path of the filename referenced for the responses (e.g., `/home/user/data/private_data/interview_food/transcript1.txt`).
     - `responses`: An array of response output objects, analogous to the columns in the CSV file.
 Each object corresponds to a `Guideline question` and will also contain elements that are extracted from the corresponding `Interview File` in response to that `Guideline question`.
 Each object has the following attributes:
       - `guide_question`: The guideline question for which this response refers to.
       - `relevant_lines`: An array with tuples of line numbers from the transcript TXT file that semantically match the guideline question.
-These lines would have been identified by the algorithm (described in the [documentation](docs/example.ipynb)) to be most semantically similar to the guideline question.
+These lines would have been identified by the algorithm to be most semantically similar to the guideline question.
 For each line number tuple, the first pair is the "Interviewer" line number and the second pair is the "Interviewee" line number.
 For example, if `relevant_lines` contains the value `[[4, 5], [10, 12]]`, there were two segments of the interview that matched the guideline question.
 First, the dialogue on line 4(Interviewer)+line 5(Interviewee) and then line 10(Interviewer)+line 12(Interviewee).
       - `extracted_phrase`: A phrase extracted from the transcript that can directly answer the `guide_question` (or the text, `[No relevant response]`, if none is found).
       - `response`: This is the final concise response from the `processor`.
 Note that this is the same value that is also output to the CSV file.
       - `match_type`: Text enumeration indicating how you can find `extracted_phrase` in the transcript.